Subterranean termites in the

 First things first.
 If you are seeing tiny light brown pellets sifting from a wall, overhead wooden member or

-the Subterranean termite colony can number more than a million members.
+members per colony), the Subterranean termite colony can number more than a million members.

 Moisture sources for termites in your home- Subterranean termites require moisture to survive or thrive in an